 His end came on June 27, 1996.
 Seronei's team, Alpha Romeo, received a tip-off of Wanugu's location - he had been sighted at a shopping centre in Nakuru.
 According to the locals, the gangster was first seen on Friday - nearly a week before he was shot dead.
 He had rented a room situated one kilometre from Kabata-ini Shopping Centre for two weeks leading up to his death.

 Wambugu was rarely seen outside of his room.
-He didn't spend much time outside.
 When outside, he would wear a red cap or a blue woollen one.
 These actions were designed to conceal his identity from the public.

 A young woman was sighted in the company of Wanugu in his rented room, and at Kabata-ini Shopping Centre.
 It was alleged the young lady was Wanugu's girlfriend.
 Other reports indicated she's his trusted relative.

 Seronei set on finding out the exact location of Wanugu, and if possible, arrest him.
 He had left his team from Nairobi and their counterparts from Nakuru at Nakuru National Park.
-According to an interview with a Kenya Television Network's (KTN's) crime investigative team, Seronei stated that his colleagues feared ambushing the thug.
+According to an interview with a Kenya Television Network's (KTN's) crime investigative team, 'Jicho Pevu', Seronei said his colleagues feared ambushing the deadly thug.

-An informer who had an in-depth knowledge of Wanugu's dealings assisted Seronei in locating the gangster at the shopping centre.
-Seronei noted Wanugu was in the company of a young woman estimated to be in her 20s, and about four men who acted as his bodyguards (and accomplices in crime).
+An informer, one of Wanugu's men, who had an in-depth knowledge of Wanugu's dealings, assisted Seronei in locating the gangster at the shopping centre.
+Seronei noted Wanugu was in the company of a young woman estimated to be in her 20s, and four men who acted as his bodyguards (and accomplices in crime).
 Including the informer, Wanugu's men totalled five.

 Wanugu, the young woman and the men had ordered ugali and meat stew at an eatery located at the centre.
 While the evening meal was being readied, they decided to approach a butchery which was opposite the small restaurant.
 Therein, they ordered meat soup.

 Seronei was at the eatery when Wanugu and his group had ordered the evening meal.
-He'd disguised himself as a mechanic to the customers at the restaurant.
+He'd disguised himself as a mechanic to the customers at the restaurant, and offered to buy some of them a meal.
 Probably, he'd been heard by Wanugu and his group.
 A few minutes after the thuggery group had left, Seronei emerged from the restaurant, and stood a few centimetres from its exit.

 He ordered Wanugu to surrender.
 Instead, Wanugu grabbed the young woman and used her as a human shield while firing at the cop.
 The cop returned the shots.